Shoghy/jsdoc-example-runner/README.md

 }
 ````

-- 📄 Runs examples by appending them to the original file’s module scope
+- 📄 Runs examples by appending them to the original file's module scope

-- 🧪 Useful for lightweight testing with no test runner setup
+- 🧪 Ensure the examples are updated with the code

 - 🛠 Supports TypeScript or JavaScript files